 Plump, Stewed Stone Fruits, Sweet

-Obtain quality water and fill your kettle, setting it to 87°.
-Weigh 2.5g of tea, ensuring you add the leaves first, before following with water.
+Weigh 1.6g of Wild Ancient, ensuring you add the leaves first, before following with water.

 After the timing is finished, separate the infused leaf from the tea liquor by removing the infuser or transferring the tea to a second pot through a strainer.

 Your tea should have a strong aroma reflecting it’s flavour.
 Serve optionally with tray and appropriate teaware.

 Having the right equipment is the foundation to making a good brew.
 We've accumulated a collection which will compliment your serve & ensure you experience full flavours.